zdenda-online/dxcrypto/README.md

 DXCrypto - Java library for simple cryptography
 ===============================================
-Set of simple tools for cryptography tools (e.g. hashing, encryption functions) built purely on Java SE without any other dependency.
-Only JUnit is used for testing purposes.
+Set of simple tools for cryptography (hashing and encryption) built purely on Java SE (no transitive dependencies).

+I created this library because I was tired of using existing Java API for hashing and encryption algorithms.
+In most cases, you expect much more simple API, so this is only an abstraction built on existing java.security and javax.crypto packages.

+If you find any issue or you would like to contribute, feel free to contact me.

 Features
 --------